Wrentch/GO-Port-scanner/README.md

                         (IPv4-only), ip6 (IPv6-only), unix, unixgram and
                         unixpacket
         --timeout=10s   Set the connection timeout.
-Amount of seconds
+Amount of seconds --start=1       Using a port range scan, whats the port you want to start with
+        --end=1024      Using a port range scan, whats the port you want to end with
 ```

 ## Real use examples